J0SAL/ML-Heart-disease-detection/README.md

 # Heart-disease-detection
-#### A simple ML  based website which detects the probablity of user having heart disease.
+#### A simple ML  based website which detects the probability  of user having heart disease.

 ## MOTIVATION 💪